21dotco/two1-python/two1/mkt/README.md

 # Two1 Marketplace

-The `two1.mkt` module provides a convenient wrapper for interacting with first-parts apps in the 21.co marketplace.
+The `two1.mkt` module provides a convenient wrapper for interacting with first-party apps in the 21.co marketplace.

 ### Basic Usage